 Men accused by India of role in deadly attacks detained, Pakistan’s prime minister says.

-For his part, India’s foreign minister told parliament on Thurday that India wants Pakistan to hand over 40 people that it believes are behind violent attacks and other crimes.
+India’s foreign minister told parliament on Thurday that India wants Pakistan to hand over 40 people that it believes are behind violent attacks and other crimes.

 Speaking during a debate on the Mumbai attacks, Pranab Mukherjee said: “We have given them lists of 40 persons, not one, not 20 – lists of 40 persons – and we have also pointed out that their denial is not going to resolve the issue.”